jamiedraws/SASS/Interface.md

 # Interface

-While layouts, components and abstracts provide implementation details, interfaces provide abstractions that can represent either portions or enterities of a user-interface.
+While layouts, components and abstracts provide implementation details, interfaces provide abstractions that can represent either portions or entireties of a user-interface.